infn-datacloud/webapp-rgw/docs/contrib/git-workflow.md

 the artifacts to be deployed, and empowers the [semantic-release](https://semantic-release.gitbook.io/semantic-release/) tool to manage semantic versioning.
-The pipeline runs at each push to build and test the artifacts.
+The pipeline runs on all pushes to every branches, with the distinctions describe in the following paragraphs.

 ## Commit Messages

-`semantic-release` is infers the next version by analyzing commit messages and automatically generates release notes for each version.
+semantic-release infers the next version by analyzing commit messages and automatically generates release notes for each version.
 It makes usage of the
 [Angular Commit Message Conventions](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#-commit-message-format).
-For this project, it is sufficient to specify the `<type>` and the `<summary>` fields, leaving out the `<scope>`.
+For this project is sufficient to specify the `<type>` and the `<summary>` fields, leaving out the `<scope>`.

 In order to generate proper versions and release notes, commit messages MUST